openbaton/docs/docs/vnfm-how-to-write.md

 }
 ```

+**Note** Keep in mind that you need to set *allocate* to false in conf.properties, if you want to allocate resources on the VNFManager side.

 ##### Release Resources
 The next code snippet shows an implementation of the terminate method used for releasing resources at VNFManager side.